Technocolabs-Group-A/Stock--Price-Prediction/Readme.md

 Python 3 Anaconda: It will install ipython notebook and most of the libraries which are needed like sklearn, pandas, seaborn, matplotlib, numpy, scipy,streamlit.

+## Libraries used

+Pandas: For creating and manipulating dataframes.

+Scikit Learn: For importing k-means clustering.

+JSON: Library to handle JSON files.

+XML: To separate data from presentation and XML stores data in plain text format.

+Beautiful Soup and Requests: To scrap and library to handle http requests.

+Matplotlib: Python Plotting Module.

 ## DATA